 There are two key features that distinguish Auburn’s MSIS from that of other institutions.

 - Unlike regimented degree programs, the MSIS allows you to design a course of study that matches your particular career needs and interest.
-You will work with an advisory committee of faculty members that are especially selected to help you determine a program that best serves your goals and objectives.
+You will work with a faculty advisor to help you determine a program that best serves your goals and objectives.

 What to Expect